HPinES-Tech/MEL-Software/README.md

 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

 # WARNING!
-Before installing this tool, you must know that @peanutsloveem is very cruel about your opinions and that:
+Before installing this tool, you must know that we think you live under a rock and that:
 - This tool is **NOT** yet available on Apple devices due to software limitations.
 - This tool is in stages of **ALPHA.** It's not fully stable.
 You can head down to the [Troubleshooting section](https://github.com/HPinES-Tech/MEL-Software#troubleshooting) to fix it.
 - This tool is **NOT** a virus.
 It is 100% safe to use since the .bat file only runs scrcpy, adb, and echo commands.
 It does not forward your data to any server.